 We are extremely proud to see coach Paige continue to excel in professional career as we see her growth over the years and how she "arrived" at coaching philosophy that perfectly aligns with EVA culture.

-Coach Alicia enters her fifth season of coaching for EVA.
+Coach Alicia enters her sixth season of coaching for EVA.
 She has spend the last four seasons developing young athletes from the ground up serving as the head coach for our 12-14u teams.
 She has a great leadership skill along with knowledge of transition and systems so are thrilled to add her to our elite level teams while keeping in the development age group.
 She has a perfect balance of strong leadership to keep the skill and team development and a nurturing side so she has been excelling and putting a great stamp on EVA athletes.
 Alicia has been one of the cornerstone coaches in developing EVA culture to what it is today.

 In 2020/21 season she was the head coach for 13 Regional Plus team which went on to have one of the most impressive and successful seasons in the club with three tournament champion titles in a row.
 Last season her 14 Elite team suffered a great deal of unforeseen challenges with major injuries that took several players for the great majority of the season and a season ending injury.